blitzr/blitzr-js-sdk/README.md

 In hooks,
  - `this` is the player instance
- - `data` is an object provided by iframe it look like this
+ - `data` is an object provided by iframe

+You can get `data` with hooks :
+ - onPlay, it's call on start of each tracks
+ - onPlaying, it's call every seconds during the play track
+ - onEnd, it's call on end of each tracks

 ```javascript
 {